 Disclosure: I received complimentary tickets to Busch Gardens.
 All opinions are my own.
 This post contains affiliate links.
 A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.

 Busch Gardens Tampa Bay, which opened in 1959, is celebrating its 60th anniversary this year.
-The theme park has grown over the years to include lots of fun, world class thrill rides in addition to the animal exhibits located throughout the park.
+The theme park has grown over the years to include lots of fun, world-class thrill rides in addition to the animal exhibits located throughout the park.

 It’s definitely a place I’d recommend for any family with tweens and teens.
 While Busch Gardens Tampa Bay isn’t exactly in Orlando, it’s definitely one of the Orlando theme parks that you may want to include on your Florida vacation.
-A complimentary shuttle from many Orlando area hotels is offered with a paid ticket to Busch Gardens.
-You can book here.

 You’ll also want to consider your footwear when packing for Busch Gardens Tampa Bay.
 Some of the rides don’t allow open shoes that can fall off.
 You’ll be able to store your shoes before riding, but it may be easier to wear closed-toe shoes.
 Lockers are also available to store your belongings if you don’t have a family member who will hold them while you ride.